pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `New constant or variable`:

-1. new constant called graph
+1. declare constant called number
-2. create constant named value equals graph
+2. new constant called text equals graph
-3. create constant named a type graph equals temp
+3. create variable named graph type text equals text
-4. declare constant called temp type value
+4. create variable called value type text

 **Portugês**